DigiBP/Team-Strawberries/README.md

 ![image](https://github.com/DigiBP/Team-Strawberries/assets/97253646/e6918da4-c424-4cd9-8218-eb3db9263e2c)

-### 3. Conduct Market Research
+### 2. Conduct Market Research

-Market research is conducted by using OpenAI's model capabilities, along wiht the integration of Google Tools.
+Market research is conducted by using OpenAI's Chat GPT model capabilities, along with the integration of Google Tools.
 Depending on the incoming request the form is submited by specifying search for supplier and the product.
 For example requesting certain amount of strawberry suppliers, the country of origin and the suppliers email address.

 ![image](https://github.com/DigiBP/Team-Strawberries/assets/97253646/24ee66d2-63a3-4cb7-aced-7b422affb3ce)